 We need to process and keep some personal information in order to recruit and manage people that volunteer for CAFOD.

 To maintain and improve our own accounts, records and organisational processes, to fulfil our administrative purposes and protect our charitable interests

 The purposes for which we will use your information includes accounting, billing and audit, credit or other payment card verification, fraud screening, safety, security and legal purposes, statistical and marketing analysis, legacy administration, systems testing, maintenance and development.

 Our processing also includes the use of CCTV systems at our premises for the detection and prevention of crime.

 - Agreement - Where it is necessary for us to fulfil a contract with you: for example, when you make a donation or World Gifts purchase.

-- When it is in our legitimate interests to do so; as part of our engagement and efforts to build long-term relationships with our supporters, we will send you communications and marketing material via post and make initial telephone contact, unless you have told us you do not wish to receive these communications.
+When it is in our legitimate interests to do so as part of our efforts to build long-term relationships with our supporters.
+In such instances, we will send you communications and marketing material via post and make initial telephone contact, unless you have told us you do not wish to receive these communications.
 This need not be an “all or nothing” option.
-We maintain a wide range of communication preferences and options, so you can choose both the type of material (whether that is fundraising activities, our campaigns work or prayer and educational resources) and the most convenient channel(s) for you to receive information from us (such as email, post, telephone or mobile messaging).
+We maintain a wide range of communication preferences and options, so you can choose both the type of material (whether that is fundraising activities, our campaigns work, or prayer and educational resources) and the most convenient channel(s) for you to receive information from us (eg email, post, or SMS).